 - Tools: IT, databases, apps, and related systems

 - Processes: activities, resources, and responsibilities that regulate the division and execution of work.

 - Governance: accountability, KPIs, incentives, and reporting structures.

 In a 2014 McKinsey global survey of business executives, 50 percent of respondents ranked capability building as one of their top 3 priorities.
 However, survey results showed that few respondents had effective approaches to assessing their current capabilities and identifying skill gaps.
-Only 18 percent of respondent organizations used structured and objective third-party diagnostics, as most respondents preferred manager assessments or self-assessments.
+Only 18 percent of respondent organizations used structured third-party diagnostics, as most respondents preferred manager assessments or self-assessments.
 Unsurprisingly, 37 percent of respondents cited a lack of credible metrics as one of their companies’ biggest challenges in building capabilities.
-1 in 5 respondents reported that their organizations did not measure the efficacy of their learning programs at all.
+Furthermore, 1 in 5 respondents reported that their organizations did not measure the efficacy of their learning programs at all.

 SOMAmetrics provides a complete sales and marketing assessment that takes 3 to 5 days to perform.
 A thorough investigation of the company’s internal capabilities and adherence to stated Senior Management goals is conducted through interviews and a review of systems, processes, and publications.